jazzband/django-polymorphic/DOCS.rst

 In General
 ----------

-It is important to consider that this code is still very new and experimental.
+It's important to consider that this code is still very new and experimental.

-It has, however, been integrated into one larger system where all seems to work flawlessly so far.
-A small number of people tested this code for their purposes and reported that it works well for them.
+Right now it's suitable only for the more enterprising early adopters.

-Right now this module is suitable only for the more enterprising early adopters.
+It does seem to work well for a number of people (including me), but it's still very early and API changes, code reorganisations or further schema changes are still a possibility.

 Links